All 5 of these healthy school lunch ideas have been Willow tested and approved!

 Ham and Cheese Wrap

 We like to use a wrap as opposed to bread for this because it fits better in the box and it is just less heavy.
 Included with this lunch I added some raisins, the HappyTot yogurt, and a cookie for a sweet treat!

 My daughter loves her pasta.
 We are an Italian family, so we eat it at least once a week.
 A cold pasta salad is an awesome lunch idea for the littles!

 I used some leftover cooked shells from a stuffed Shell dinner I had made.
 All I did was cut up the large noodles, add in some fresh tomato and pepperoni, toss in Italian dressing, then top with cheese!

 Pepperoni, Cheese, and Crackers!

 This was probably my daughter’s favorite, and it is super simple too!
 Just get some pepperoni, crackers, and your favorite cheese and you are good to go!
 This is paired with some cucumber and ranch to get some veggies in and a HappyTot yogurt!

-Hopefully these ideas can give you some inspiration for school, daycare, or even lunched at home this summer!
+Hopefully, these ideas can give you some inspiration for school, daycare, or even lunch at home this summer!
 I love being able to come up with fun ideas to keep my daughter healthy and full, and not having to send her with the same boring meal every single day!